This course in the 2021 spring semester is in Hungarian language

 Due to the current Covid-19 situation, I started to provide on-line materials.
 I will upload supporting videos for the lectures, practices and also for the student project.
 See the links to the videos at the beginning of each lecture, practice and the solution parts of the student project.

 For each lecture/practice I created multiple small videos to help download.
-The videos are in mkv format, you can likely play them directly in your browser.
+The videos are in mp4 and mkv format, you can likely play them directly in your browser.
 If not, just download them and play it.
-Free tools, like mplayer or vlc play mkv format.
+Free tools, like mplayer or vlc play both formats.

 Please, send your questions to firstname.lastname@example.org, I will answer them in Neptun, so everybody can learn from it.

 During the semester the students will (individually) working on a larger project.
 They will step by step create a Polynom class and its test environment.
 For every time you have to create a small additional task built on the previous results.
-We publish the solution after some delay.
+We publish the solution after the deadline with some delay.

 - Task 1 Create a pretty printer for polynoms.